ziotom78/raytracing_course/tomasi-ray-tracing-02a.md

     \end{aligned}
     $$

-# Metamerismo cromatico
+# Metamerism

--   È possibile che due segnali diversi $S_1(\lambda) \not= S_2(\lambda)$ portino alla stessa terna $(s, m, l)$
+-   It is possible that two different signals $S_1(\lambda) \not= S_2(\lambda)$ lead to the same triplet $(s, m, l)$

--   In questo caso il colore percepito per i due segnali è indistinguibile all'occhio umano
+-   In this case, the perceived color for the two signals is indistinguishable to the human eye

--   Il fenomeno è detto *metamerismo cromatico*, e i due colori associati alla radiazione che colpisce l'occhio si dicono *metamerici*
+-   The phenomenon is called *metamerism*, and the two colors associated with the radiation hitting the eye are said to be *metameric*

-# La codifica RGB
+# RGB Encoding

--   Esistono varie codifiche di colore, basate su terne di quantità scalari: XYZ, HSV, HSL, RGB…
+-   There are various color encodings, based on triplets of scalar quantities: XYZ, HSV, HSL, RGB…

--   Codifiche molto usate sono RGB (monitor) e CYMK (stampanti)
+-   Widely used encodings are RGB (monitors) and CYMK (printers)

--   In questo corso ci occuperemo solo della codifica RGB
+-   In this course we will only deal with RGB encoding

-# Sistema RGB
+# RGB System

--   La codifica RGB usa tre quantità scalari per identificare un colore: rosso, verde, blu (**R**ed, **G**reen, **B**lue).
+-   RGB encoding uses three scalar quantities to identify a color: red, green, blue (**R**ed, **G**reen, **B**lue).

--   Basato sulla sintesi *additiva* dei colori, che è perfetta per i monitor (le stampanti usano la sintesi *sottrattiva*, e usano la codifica CYMK).
+-   Based on the *additive* synthesis of colors, which is perfect for monitors (printers use *subtractive* synthesis, and use CYMK encoding).

--   Legato al funzionamento dei vecchi televisori a tubo catodico e replicato sui moderni schermi LED e LCD
+-   Linked to the operation of old cathode ray tube televisions and replicated on modern LED and LCD screens

 ![](./media/lcd-pixels-closeup.png){height=200px}

-# Emissione RGB
+# RGB Emission

-Esistono vari tipi di schermi (tubi catodici, LED, etc.), e gli spettri di emissione dei tre canali RGB possono essere diversi:
+There are various types of screens (cathode ray tubes, LEDs, etc.), and the emission spectra of the three RGB channels can be different:

 ![](./media/screen-emission.svg){height=400px}

-Non spenderemo troppo tempo su questo per motivi di tempo.
+We will not spend too much time on this for time reasons.

-# Colori RGB { data-state="rgb-colors-1.0" }
+# RGB Colors { data-state="rgb-colors-1.0" }

 <table style="width:60%">
     <tr>